Martin Luther King Memorial, Washington D.C. © 2016 Robert R. Gerlits, All Rights Reserved.

 3) Remedies: Inclusive, group decision making is better than exclusive, autocratic decision making.
 Dispersed power is better than concentrated power.
 The majority of countries use .
 Existing Pro Rep governing systems and voting methods designed to disperse power and include nearly everyone, can serve as proven models for remedying persistent .

-4) Attention: Educating candidates and voters about issues and remedies, we can introduce these solutions to the public, with the goal of widespread adoption.
+4) Attention: Educating candidates, elected officials and voters about issues and remedies, we can introduce these solutions to the public, with the goal of widespread adoption.

 • Promote candidates who champion election reform.